jyguyomarch/awesome-conversational-ai/README.md

 - [Awesome Natural Language Generation](https://github.com/accelerated-text/awesome-nlg) - A curated list of resources dedicated to Natural Language Generation.
 - [Awesome NLP](https://github.com/keon/awesome-nlp) - A curated list of resources dedicated to Natural Language Processing.
 - [Awesome NLP with Ruby](https://github.com/arbox/nlp-with-ruby) - A curated list of resources dedicated to Natural Language Processing and text processing for Ruby.
+- [The NLP Index](https://index.quantumstat.com/) - The NLP Index, a free and open source code discovery tool, houses over 3000+ code repos.
+It includes the arxiv research paper PDF, ConnectedPapers link, and its GitHub repo.

 ## Platforms